moondance-labs/tanssi/README.md

 From substrate:

-- _Balances_: Tracks token balances
+- _Balances_: Tracks token balances. can have negative balances
-- _Sudo_: Allows a privileged account to make arbitrary runtime changes - will be removed before launch
+- _Sudo_: Allows a privileged account to make arbitrary runtime changes
 - _Timestamp_: On-Chain notion of time
-- _Transaction Payment_: Transaction payment (fee) management
+- _Transaction Payment_: Transaction payment (fee) management (paid to txn submitter node)
 - _Authorship_: A pallet where authorship information for orchestrator is stored
 - _Invulnerables_: A pallet that selects invulnerable collators to be assigned to author in container-chains and orchestrator
 - _Session_: A pallet that handles session-changes and keys